ubicucsd/bootcamp_19_20/9_Codon_Alignment_Challenge.md

 How?
 Google translating DNA with BioPython.

-## **4.** Mafft align the amino acid sequences from step 4.
+## **4.** Mafft align the amino acid sequences

 It's the same syntax as step 1, just put your animo acids in a file.

 ## **5.** Backtranslate to codons